tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 ## Logging responses to the console

-The piece of code that logged the response to the console was simply this:
+The line of code that logged the response to the console was simply this:

 ```js
 console.log(response);